-You’re a nurse.
-You may have one or more specialties and degrees.
+As an LNC Professional, you’re a nurse and may have one or more specialties and degrees.
 You have a lot of experience and expertise.
-I’m guessing that at this point in your life, the career of clinical nursing has stopped fulfilling you.
+So, at this point in your life, the career of clinical nursing has stopped fulfilling you.

-Other nurses you know have started their own businesses, as legal nurse consultants, expert witnesses, and other careers.
+Other nurses you know have started their businesses as legal nurse consultants, expert witnesses, and other careers.
 They’re having varying degrees of success.
-When you hear their stories, you get the urge to have a business.
+As a result, when you hear their stories, you get the urge to grow your business.

-Often, would-be solopreneurs make one of two mistakes when they contemplate their own businesses.
+Often, would-be solopreneurs make one of two mistakes when they contemplate their businesses.

-- The second is to assume that because they’re skilled professionals they will be great business successes.
+Second, is to assume that because they’re skilled professionals, they will be great business successes.

 The truth probably lies somewhere in between.

 What You Bring to Your New Business